Free Articles for Your

 Article Re-Publishing Guidelines

-- You have our advance permission to use these in any form you
+- You have our advance permission to use the articles written

-choose.
-Typically, organizations use these articles on their web
+use these articles on their web sites, in e-zines, in newsletters,

-company publications and the like.
-All articles have been previously
+within larger articles, in company publications and the like.

+but we hold the copyright.
 There is no charge for their use.
-There may be a fee if used in
+There

-programs we provide you.
+may be a fee if used in programs we provide you.

 - We do not grant permission to reproduce these articles,